GlobalSpec

 SolidWorks which is a product of Dassault Systèmes has embedded access to GlobalSpec's search engine inside its computer-aided design software.

 Warburg Pincus sold GlobalSpec to IHS in 2012 for $135 million.

-The IEEE acquired GlobalSpec from IHS in 2016.
+The Institute of Electrical and Electronics Engineers (IEEE) acquired GlobalSpec from IHS in 2016.

-GlobalSpec was acquired by Compare Networks Inc. on July 31, 2020.
+GlobalSpec was acquired from the IEEE by Compare Networks Inc. on July 31, 2020.

+In March 2026, GlobalSpec and TREW Marketing, with collaboration from Elektor, released a joint State of Marketing to Engineers report.